 If you plan to hit the road in Australia, make sure you have all these essential packing items with you:

 - A full water tank with at least 10-15 litres of pure water is no. 1 thing you should be packing into your car.
 Shop for food in the central town to be self-sufficient along your way or at least till your next destination.
 In rural and Outback areas there are few small shops.
 At service stations, you can buy some food but don’t expect to find as much as you find in town.
 It is also expensive to shop.

 4. A warm jacket

 If your car breaks down at night, you will be safe.

 - Phone coverage is not something you can take for granted in Australia.
 In a rural area, the internet is slow.
 And on long roads of isolated regions, there is no coverage at all.
 I followed the tip of my Aussie friend years ago, and since then, I only use a prepaid Telstra sim card.
 It’s the best.
-Telstra is the only phone and internet provider in Australia that can guarantee decent coverage.
+Telstra is Australia’s only phone and internet provider that can guarantee decent coverage.
 But still, don’t expect to have a phone connection in the middle of nowhere.
-That’s the downsides of driving remote regions of Australia.
+That’s the downside of driving remote regions of Australia.

 Tips for Travelling the Australian Outback

 Driving in the Australian Outback needs even more attention than on normal roads.
 And it is by far the most challenging drive for international travellers.
 The major concern on the Outback roads is the high risk of wildlife crossing the roads, especially at night.